bpostalci/bash_scriptz/calc_percentage/README.md

 #
 A simple script to track remaining files to be generated.
 [file_pattern]: File pattern regex to determine which files to observe.
-[num_of_files]:  Number of files  to be generated (if it is not known an approximate number can be given), and [update_seconds]: To be used to periodically check progress.
+[num_of_files]:  Number of files  to be generated (if it is not known an approximate number can be given), and [update_seconds]: To periodically check progress.

 # Example
 Generation of object files with make command.
 I assume there are 2000 files to be generated.